cburgmer/csscritic/README.md

     ```js
     csscritic.add({
         url: 'SOME_URL',      // link to the test case HTML document
         // Optionally:
         desc: 'some text',    // a description of the test case
         width: number,        // the viewport width in pixel
         height: number,       // the viewport height in pixel
-        hover: 'A.SELECTOR', // element receiving an :hover effect
+        hover: 'A.SELECTOR',  // or ...
+        active: 'A.SELECTOR', // or ...
+        focus: 'A.SELECTOR',  // or ...
-        active: 'A.SELECTOR' // element receiving an :active effect
+        target: 'A.SELECTOR'  // match elements receiving activation of corresponding pseudo-class
     });
     ```